monkeyK1n9/smoothScroll-with-javascript/README.md

 # smoothScroll-with-javascript

-This is an implementation of the smooth scrolling effect using JS, HTML and CSS
+This is an implementation of the smooth scrolling effect, a switch menu and button to scroll to the top of the web page using JS, HTML and CSS.

 ## How to use
 1- Git clone or download